thisprojects/k-means-clustering/README.md

 A simple and efficient K-Means clustering library for JavaScript and React applications.
 This library provides support for multiple K-Means runs with K-Means++ initialization to ensure stable and consistent clustering results.

+An using NEXT JS is available on [GitHub](https://github.com/thisprojects/k-means-next).

 ## Features

 **K-Means Clustering**: Efficiently clusters data points into k groups.